 Advantages: Easily available.

 Just throw some baby powder or flour.
 This is a cheap and cool way to get “smoke”, but it gets very messy.
 Be prepared to clean up afterward.
-I have only tried this method once before and failed miserably.
-Also note that baby power is kind of thick, and it does not look like fog.
+I have only tried this method once before and it failed miserably.
+Also, take note that baby powder is kind of thick, it does not look like fog at all.

 WARNING – Flour is flammable when scattered.

 8) MOSQUITO FOGGER

 Advantages: Cheaper than fog machines, portable.

 Mosquito foggers are sort of the cheaper alternative to portable fog machines.
 They are powered by butane gas cans, which you can easily get from supermarkets.
 But remember to replace that pesticide with fog juice.

 Advantages: Easily available, portable.

 This one looks interesting as a science experiment.
 But just a quick note – The smoke is toxic.

 Regardless of which method you use, you still need to control the smoke in one way or another for photography.
 So here are a few nuggets for “smoke photography”.